India News | SC Refuses to Interfere with CBSE, CISCE Assessment Scheme for Evaluating Class 12 Students | LatestLY

 The bench rejected the submission of senior advocate Vikas Singh, appearing for UP Parents Association, Lucknow, that option to students for external examination as given in the CBSE's scheme should be offered at the very initial stage to both the school and the students and the results should be declared together.

-It said that after hearing the views of Venugopal, “We are of the view that this suggestion cannot be taken forward.
-This would result in denial of an option to the students and also result in increasing the uncertainty until the exam of improvisation is conducted and the results are declared".
+It said, “We are of the considered opinion that tweaking the Scheme in any manner, as propounded by the two Boards would result in denial of one option to the students and also delay the declaration of results indefinitely.
+There would be uncertainty until the examination for improvisation is actually conducted and results are declared”.

-The bench said that if students are given the option of internal assessment then as per the schemes, their results will be declared by July 31 and thereafter they can opt for improvisation, if their marks are less.
+The bench said that on the other hand, if the students are given the option of accepting the internal assessment marks, the results could be declared before July 31, 2021 and despite declaration of those results, they may still have the option of appearing in the examination for improvisation, if they so choose to.

-Therefore, the suggestions given cannot be accepted, the bench said, adding that the boards have taken a conscious decision to cancel the class 12 exams, which is in larger public interest.
+“It is worthwhile to note that somewhat similar Scheme was adopted in the previous academic year and the body of students accepted the internal assessment results.
+Hardly, 10 students from ICSE and 15,000 from CBSE availed of the option to appear in the examination for improvisation of marks,” it said.

+The bench also dealt with the objection of Singh that the past performance of three years of the students is being reckoned for internal assessment in the scheme propounded by CBSE, which in his view, is unfair and irrational.

+The bench said that instead, the Scheme intends to rationalize the internal assessment performance and bring semblance of parity amongst the assessment of different schools.

+“This exercise will be undertaken by a broad-based Result Committee.
+It is, therefore, not open to us to have a second look as suggested by Vikas Singh.
+We would instead uphold the Scheme as propounded by the respective Boards, which, are independent and autonomous bodies and entitled to take their own decision with regard to the affairs of conducting examination by them,” the bench said.

-It said that on the suggestion that the results (of both physical examination and internal assessment) be declared on the same date to avoid students missing the opportunity in admissions to colleges, the Attorney General has made statement on instructions that UGC will direct all universities to complete the process of admissions after declaration of results by all the boards.
+It said that on the submission that the results be declared on the same date to avoid students missing the opportunity in admissions to colleges, the Attorney General has made statement on instructions that UGC will direct all universities to commence the process of admissions after declaration of results by all the boards.

-“In view of the above we hold that there is no reason to interfere with the scheme propounded by CBSE and CICSE,” the bench said, adding that the schemes take into account the concerns of all sets of students.

-With regard to compartment and private students, the bench said that they will be allowed to take the physical examination to be held by CBSE in between August 15 and September 15, 2021.
+The top court also dealt with the submission that there is possibility of CBSE schools manipulating the records as the relevant data on the basis of which internal assessment is to be done is not in the custody or in possession of the board.

+“Even this submission does not commend to us.
+We find force in the argument canvassed by learned Attorney General for India that the broad-based Result Committee would examine all aspects of the matter and take decision on the basis of registers maintained by the concerned schools, and inspected by the competent authority.
+On the basis of such vague apprehension, the Scheme as has been propounded cannot be doubted,” it said.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)